Bladder Cancer Treatment in Delhi – Expert Care by Dr. Ajay Sharma

 Treatment Planning Based on Stage and Grade

-Treatment mainly depends on whether the cancer is:
+The treatment approach mainly depends on whether the cancer is:

-- Non-Muscle Invasive (NMIBC)
+- Non-muscle invasive (NMIBC)

-- Muscle-Invasive (MIBC)
+- Muscle-invasive (MIBC)

-Transurethral Resection of Bladder Tumor (TURBT) in Delhi
+Transurethral Resection of Bladder Tumor (TURBT)

 Intravesical Therapy (BCG & Chemotherapy)